shoam321/IT-ASSET-PROJECT-main/.github/instructions/instructions.instructions.md

-allways add things to the .env file your self , if you can do it yourself, do it. never Summarize conversation history never use Localhost for testing, always use Live
+allways add things to the .env file your self , if you can do it yourself, do it. never Summarize conversation history never use Localhost for testing, always use Live never ask the user to run anything on localhost; only provide verification steps for the deployed Live environment local commands are allowed only for build/lint/static checks (must not reference localhost URLs)